dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How to configure which data sources @dust has access to

-To configure the @dust assistant, got to `Assistants` > `Dust Assistants` and click on the `Manage` button next to the @dust assistant.
-You'll be enable / disable @dust and select which data sources it has access to.
+To configure the @dust assistant, go to `Assistants` > `Dust Assistants` and click on the `Manage` button next to the @dust assistant.
+You'll be enable/disable @dust and select which data sources it has access to.

 Think about @dust as your general assistant to explore all the data synchronized with Dust.
 Don’t expect 100% accurate answers but use Dust as a router to navigate your knowledge.

 ## Dust’s plans

-### **Dust Free plan**

-- Creation of custom workflows.
-- Create and use the assistants on a data source with up to 32 documents of 750KB each.
-- Access to GPT3.5.
-- 50 messages limit (including messages to @help).

 ### **Dust Paid plans**

-You need to upgrade to a paid plan to get features like unlimited GPT-4, Gemini Pro, Mistral and Claude, connecting to Notion, Google Drive, GitHub, Slack, multiple members, and using the Dust Slackbot.
+The Free Trial allows access to all Dust features like unlimited GPT-4, Gemini Pro, Mistral and Claude, connecting to Notion, Google Drive, GitHub, Slack, multiple members, and using the Dust Slackbot.

 Upgrade by:

 - Going to `⚙️` > `Subscription`.
 - Choosing the Pro Plan.

+Dust Pro Plan is made for companies with less than 100 employees.
+For companies with 100+ employees, contact us at [team@dust.tt](mailto:team@dust.tt)

 ### How to pay as a business?

 To pay as a company on Dust with Stripe:

-1. At checkout, choose "I’m purchasing as a business".
+1. At checkout, choose "I’m purchasing as a business."
 2. Enter your company name and TVA number correctly.
 3. Click 'Pay and Subscribe' to finish the purchase.